Top 10 Most Valued Startups in India in 2021

 It is one of India’s leading B2B online marketplaces with over 65,000 products on its platform from suppliers across India, Nepal, and Indonesia.
 Udaan’s platform provides a simple, secure, and efficient selling platform where its thousands of vendors and suppliers have set up a base to connect with potential buyers and sellers across the world.

-Udaan has built a state-of-the-art e-commerce platform, which is valued at more than $3 billion after its recent fundraise of $280 million and is seamlessly integrated with Udaan’s core business of aggregating and facilitating the sale of local goods.
+After a recent fundraise of $280 million, Udaan’s state-of-the-art e-commerce platform, seamlessly integrated with Udaan’s core business of aggregating and facilitating the sale of local goods, now holds a valuation of more than $3 billion.

 Policybazaar valued at $2.4 billion